hoonerg/COMP61332/README.md

 ## How to train the models

 ### Data preprocessing
-This will generate preprocessed csv files from raw data.
+This will generate preprocessed csv files from raw data files (XML).
 ```sh
 python processing.py
 ```

 ### Training
-There are two models available for training and test.
+This is for training and testing model.
 The code below will run training and test for each model.
 ```sh
 python main.py SVM